 A true inbound marketing strategy will include written content, but also focuses on providing that same inbound mentality across others channels.
 Those might include paid advertising, building a transparent and user-friendly website, or building an online community.

-Content marketing strategy has a narrower scope of deliverables, usually in the form of articles, videos, and downloadable content offers.
+Content marketing strategy has a narrower scope of deliverables, usually in the form of articles, videos, podcasts, and downloadable content offers.

 3. Inbound marketing and content marketing have some differing goals